Stay informed of strikes in Athens. — enet.gr

 It would be easy to fault journalists, but they’d have nothing to capture and police would have no one to suppress if nothing happened, so fault falls squarely on the troublemakers.
 The media and audience also feed off each other — if the general public didn’t want to see the photos and footage, the media would not provide and replay them.
 Reporters are not perfect, but the public will blindly trust them — especially if backed by a brand name — and want their views validated, however wrong.

-*Examples: A BBC correspondent called the mountza “finger pointing/waving,” which was one of a dozen errors he made.
-He eventually corrected himself and hired a local Greek fixer, but not before spreading misinformation.
+a) A BBC correspondent called the mountza “finger pointing/waving,” which was one of a dozen errors he made.
+He eventually corrected himself and hired a local Greek fixer, but not before spreading misinformation on several occasions.
 Hilariously, he now has a book on protests.
+Even sadder, people think he’s a great reporter.

 7. Will there be tear gas?